wordofwarning/wordofwarning.org/socialexperiment/index.md

 Content Warnings: some works may involve interaction and/or participation; specific warnings will be listed [here](/warnings) about a week before each event.

-Features: a small number of Live Art & contemporary performance works with varied content — to be confirmed about a week before each event.<br>*NB* works will occur in Space 0 &/or the bar on Contact's step-free ground floor, and will vary in format — they could be roaming, seated, standing, spoken word, visual, immersive, &/or participatory.
+Features: a small number of Live Art & contemporary performance works with varied content — to be confirmed about a week before each event.

+*NB* works will occur on a step-free ground floor in Space 0 and/or the bar, and will vary in format — they could be immersive, participatory, roaming, seated, standing, spoken word, visual, etc.

 Queries: please contact <a href="https://contactmcr.com/visit/access" target="_blank">Contact</a> via <mailto:boxoffice@contactmcr.com>